meyskens/linux-itf/src/kubernetes/resources/README.md

   Normal  SuccessfulCreate  3m49s  replicaset-controller  Created pod: hello-world-deployment-5dc7657797-wkdnd
 ```

-We see this make a `pod`!
-Let's look at that using `kubectl describe pod hello-world-deployment-5dc7657797-wkdnd`
+We see this creates a `pod`!
+Let's have a look using `kubectl describe pod hello-world-deployment-5dc7657797-wkdnd`

 ```
 Name:         hello-world-deployment-5dc7657797-wkdnd